 Mold is generally present in the atmosphere in various amounts as spores.
 When these spores land on damp organic materials (a food source), they start to multiply and grow in colonies as visible mold.
 This is when you can see or smell their presence - which means they are usually present before they're noticeable.
 But professional mold testing should reveal the presence of mold even before you see or smell a thing.

 Depending on the species of mold you're dealing with, it takes anywhere from 24 to 48 hours for mold to start growing on a damp surface.
 This means the leak underneath your kitchen sink or in the attic can become a breeding ground for mold in less than a week!
 Hence, it is best to seek professional help with mold prevention as soon as you experience moisture problems on your premises.

 This myth sounds true and logical to believe but is completely false.
 Mold, like every other fungus, can be dislodged from its area of infestation.
-However, the complete removal of mold can only be completed by professional mold removal experts like Carpet Cleaning Gaithersburg.
+However, the complete removal of mold can only be completed by professional mold removal experts like UCM Carpet Cleaning of Gaithersburg.
 This process involves the removal of visible mold growth, mold spores, and items affected or damaged by mold.
 Mold removal and remediation also involves filtering the air and reducing its humidity to prevent further mold growth.

-Irrespective of what you may have heard about mold in the past, it is best to call mold professionals like Carpet Cleaning Gaithersburg immediately when you suspect the presence of mold in your home or business premises.
+Irrespective of what you may have heard about mold in the past, it is best to call mold professionals like UCM Carpet Cleaning of Gaithersburg immediately when you suspect the presence of mold in your home or business premises.
 As a matter of fact, the best time to seek professional help with mold is when you have conditions like a water leak, flooding, or moisture problems that foster mold growth.
-At Carpet Cleaning Gaithersburg, we offer premium mold testing, removal, and remediation services to keep your space free from the negative effects of mold growth.
+At UCM Carpet Cleaning of Gaithersburg, we offer premium mold testing, removal, and remediation services to keep your space free from the negative effects of mold growth.